damianmgarcia/MomentaMouse/README.md

 - **momentaMouseScrollerActivate** — Dispatches when a MomentaMouse instance is activated
   - _scrollContainer_ — The MomentaMouse instance's scroll container
+  - _reason_ — The reason for the change in activation<br><br>
+- **momentaMouseScrollerDeactivate** — Dispatches when a MomentaMouse instance is deactivated
+  - Same as momentaMouseScrollerActivate<br><br>
+- **momentaMouseScrollerPointerHandlingStart** — Dispatches when a MomentaMouse instance gets control of the pointer
+  - _scrollContainer_ — The MomentaMouse instance's scroll container<br><br>
+- **momentaMouseScrollerPointerHandlingStop** — Dispatches when a MomentaMouse instance loses control of the pointer
+  - Same as momentaMouseScrollerPointerHandlingStart<br><br>
+- **momentaMouseScrollerScrollStart** — Dispatches at the beginning of a momentum scroll
+  - _scrollContainer_ — The MomentaMouse instance's scroll container
   - _initialVelocityX_ — The initial pointer velocity on the x axis
   - _initialVelocityY_ — The initial pointer velocity on the y axis
   - _initialVelocity_ — The hypotenuse of the initial pointer velocities